simonczerwinski/xstate-robot-project/README.md

 - **Zustand**: Maybe implement Zustand to test new state management magic instead of xState.

-- **Database**: Implement a Database like MongoDB or SupaBase instead of Local storage.
+- **Database**: Implement a Database like MongoDB or SupaBase instead of storing via Local storage.

 ## Enjoy